astronomer/docs/astro/runtime-version-lifecycle-policy.md

 ### The Quay Common Vulnerabilities and Exposures Report

-Astronomer is aware of the Quay Common Vulnerabilities and Exposures (CVE) report and monitors it frequently.
+Astronomer is aware of the Quay Common Vulnerabilities and Exposures (CVE) report and monitors it frequently to reduce or eliminate customer exposure to high-level threats.
 Many of the medium and low-level vulnerabilities identified in the report pose no risk to Astronomer customers.
-Some high-level vulnerabilities identified in the report must be corrected by vendors and Astronomer adds the fixes to stable and LTS releases as soon as they are available.
-All vulnerabilities that are the responsibility of Astronomer are addressed quickly and fixes are provided regularly.
+Some high-level vulnerabilities identified in the report must be corrected by vendors.
+Astronomer adds the fixes provided by vendors to stable and LTS releases as soon as they are available.
+All vulnerabilities that are the responsibility of Astronomer are addressed quickly and fixes are released regularly.
+If there is a high-level vulnerability in the CVE report that is causing concern for your organization, contact [Astronomer Support](https://support.astronomer.io/).

 ## Astro Runtime Maintenance Policy